EcoFoG/TROLL/README.md

 *Personnal package to use TROLL model*

-Function and code to manage and use forest model indivdual-based spatially-explicit TROLL.
+Function and code to manage and use forest model indivdual-based and spatially-explicit TROLL.

 Documentation
 -------------